lablup/raftify/README.md

 See [this example](https://github.com/lablup/raftify/blob/main/examples/memstore/static-members/src/main.rs) for more details.

-## Support for other language
+## Support for other languages

-Raftify provides bindings for the following languages.
+raftify provides bindings for the following languages.

 - [Python](https://github.com/lablup/raftify/tree/main/binding/python)